systemcraftsman/reactive-coffeeshop-demo/README.md

 > git clone https://github.com/systemcraftsman/reactive-coffeeshop-demo.git
 > ```
 >
-> And don't forget to checkout the `original` repo.
+> Checkout the `base` repo.
 That's where we are gonna start:
 >
 > ```shell
 > cd reactive-coffeeshop-demo
 >
-> git checkout original
+> git checkout base
 > ```
 >
 > After switching to the right branch, you need to specify the